Our work with children

 Our crisis playroom is an important part of meeting children’s needs at our safe house.
 Run by the specialist Children’s Worker together with crisis workers and volunteers, the playroom provides a safe haven where the children can be themselves.
 It is always supervised so mothers can leave their children to play while they speak with their case worker, make phone calls, or simply have a shower.

-The Court Support for Kids program has been funded by the William Buckland Foundation.
+Our Court Support 4 Kids program has been funded by the William Buckland Foundation.
 The aim of the program is to reduce the stress and impact of the court process on children and their mothers, and protect them from further traumatisation.

 The program currently operates in three Magistrates’ Courts, with the goal of extending it to all Victorian Family Violence Courts.
 McAuley delivers the service in Sunshine Magistrates’ Court and partners with Bethany Community Support and the Eastern Domestic Violence Outreach Service to provide this service in Geelong Magistrates’ Court and Ringwood Magistrates’ Court respectively.